OpenSTL/build4stl-jekyll-site/_posts/2015-05-27-city-sdk-solutions-challenge.md

 ---
 layout: post
-title:  "City SDK Data Solutions Challenge (US Census Bureau)"
+title: City SDK Data Solutions Challenge (US Census Bureau)
 categories: challenges
-Author: Brett Lord-Castillo
+Author: "Brett Lord-Castillo"
+published: true
 ---

 [See challenge on http://hackforchange.org](http://hackforchange.org/challenges/citysdk/)

 ###Can you create an application leveraging the U.S. Census Bureau’s City SDK that addresses an integrated sustainability problem in your city?
 Integrated sustainability problems may include a mix of economic, environmental, social, cultural, and housing themes.